 3.1 In cases where an alleged offence of misconduct is received that may result in disciplinary action being taken, an investigation will always be carried out prior to a decision being taken about any further action.
-The staff member who carries out this investigation will not also be involved in any disciplinary meeting,
+The manager who carries out this investigation will not form part of the disciplinary panel.(see Appendix 2 for details of who should carry out the investigation).